 The device is delivered with the memory array erased: all bits are set to 1(each byte contains FFH).
-The Status Register contains 00H (all Status Register bits are 0).
+The Status Register bits are set to 0, except DRV1 bit (S22) is set to 1.

 8.3.
 DATA RETENTION AND ENDURANCE